floodnet-nyc/flood-sensor/deployment/manuals/flood-sensor-deployment-manual.md

     - [8.1 Sensor Locations Logged in Database](#81-sensor-locations-logged-in-database)

 ## 1. Things to do - Before leaving the lab
-This section details the necessary preperation needed prior to deployment including checklists, mounting preperation, adding the sensor to the TTN app.
+This section details how we prepare for sensor deployment.
+Steps include compiling tools, preparing mounting equipment, and adding the sensor to the TTN app.
 ### 1.1.
 Checklist
-This section contains the checklist for necessary tools, hardware, and equipment needed for the sensor deployment procedures.
+This section contains the checklist for necessary tools, hardware, and equipment needed for the sensor deployment process.
 | No | Item                                       | Count/sensor |
 |----|--------------------------------------------|-------|
 | 1  | [High leverage combination pliers](https://www.knipex.com/products/combination-and-multifunctional-pliers/high-leverage-combination-pliers/high-leverage-combination-pliers/0205200)           | 1     |